andywhite37/blog/content/posts/2019-11-07-a-laymans-guide-to-applicatives-in-reasonml.md

 `Decoder.t('a)` we defined above, we have a value that represents the effect of parsing a JSON value into some type, and the effect of possible of failure (which again is not represented by a polymorphic error type, but by a fixed error type that we've defined with the decoder).
-This effect is a little different than the others in that it's more of a deferred computation, but the same idea applies - the value itself doesn't do anything until we "run it" (by giving it a JSON value), and letting it produce a `Result`, which is how the effect of possible failure manifests itself, and can be handled or "run" separately from the decoding attempt.
+This decoding effect is a little different than the others in that it's more of a deferred computation, but the same idea applies - the effectful value itself doesn't do anything until we "run it" (by giving it a JSON value), and letting it produce a `Result`, which is how the effect of possible failure manifests itself, and can be handled or "run" separately from the decoding effect.

 Before we move on, let's look back at the function `'a => 'b`.
 In many languages, including ReasonML, this type of function can actually have all